Róisín Murphy: Personal life

 Murphy lives in Ibiza, Spain, having previously split her time between London and Ireland.
 She previously dated British artist Simon Henwood; they have a daughter together.
-As of September 2015, Murphy is in a relationship with Italian producer Sebastiano Properzi, with whom she has a son.
+As of September 2015, Murphy was in a relationship with Italian producer Sebastiano Properzi, with whom she has a son.
 Murphy is dyslexic.

+Political views

-Controversial views on trans children
+Views on trans children

-In August 2023, Murphy sparked controversy when a Twitter user shared a screenshot from Facebook showing Murphy commenting on a post about Irish anti-transgender activist Graham Linehan, in which she criticised the use of puberty blockers for transgender youth, saying that "Puberty blockers are fucked, absolutely desolate, big pharma laughing all the way to the bank".
+In August 2023, Murphy sparked controversy when a X/Twitter user shared a screenshot from Facebook showing Murphy commenting on a post about Irish comedian and anti-transgender activist Graham Linehan, in which she criticised the use of puberty blockers for transgender youth, saying that "Puberty blockers are fucked, absolutely desolate, big pharma laughing all the way to the bank".
 Her statements were met with backlash on social media, including responses from LGBT+ allies and activists accusing her of transphobia and misinformation.
 Commentators noted the disappointment of fans, particularly due to her perceived role as a gay icon.
 In the weeks following the comments, Murphy's material was removed from a scheduled BBC Radio 6 Music line-up, which had been due to broadcast five hours of her songs, interviews, and concert highlights.
 The BBC later stated that the schedule change was not a reaction to Murphy's comments.

 Murphy later issued an apology on social media, stating she was "deeply sorry" for any hurt caused by her words.
 However, she did not take back her comments on puberty blockers, only writing her "concern was out of love for all of us".

 In October 2025, Murphy posted to X/Twitter a graph alleging to show a recent decline in the share of 18- to 22-year-olds who identified as transgender or non-binary.
 She appended the comment, "It was never real."
 This drew criticism over her apparent denial of the existence of transgender people.
 Following the comments, Murphy was removed as a headliner at the 2025 Back In Town Festival in Istanbul.

+In June 2026, in response to online backlash, Murphy announced that trans activists were no longer "welcome" at her live events.
+In August 2026 she criticised Madonna for "supporting the TQ+ bandwagon" and "not calling out its inherent homophobia".